top of page

 • You don’t need expensive toys — everyday play is enough

-What Is Play-Based Learning?
+What Is Game-Based Learning?

 The child leads the activity (not a worksheet), and that’s where the magic happens.
 When kids are curious and in control, their brains light up.
 They don’t even realize they’re learning — but oh boy, are they learning.